UKCloud/documentation/articles/other/other-how-contribute-knowledge.md

 This article explains how to submit changes to UKCloud Knowledge Centre articles.

+> [!IMPORTANT]
+> Before making any changes, make sure you're familiar with our [guidelines](other-ref-knowledge-guidelines.md) for contributing to Knowledge Centre articles.

 ### Intended audience

 To submit changes or new articles you must have a GitHub account.